Skip to content

 • Sole practitioners and very small firms.
 The volume isn’t there to repay the integration cost.

-• Firms that aren’t at API access tier with Leap.
-Working through Leap’s flat-file or CSV mechanisms is doable for some integrations and a poor fit for others; it’s a case-by-case judgement.
+• Firms not at API access tier with Leap.
+Working through Leap’s flat-file or CSV mechanisms is doable for some integrations and a poor fit for others — case-by-case judgement.

 • Firms about to switch platforms.
-Leap has real competitors (Smokeball, Actionstep, PracticeEvolve); if a switch is being considered, building integrations against Leap is the wrong moment.
+Leap has real competitors (Smokeball, Actionstep, PracticeEvolve).
+If a switch is on the table, building integrations against Leap is the wrong moment.

-The threshold where integration work pays back is usually 4-5 fee earners, regular new matter flow, and a practice manager who’s feeling the cost of the manual operational layer.
+The threshold where integration work earns its place is usually 4-5 fee earners, regular new matter flow, and a practice manager who’s feeling the cost of the manual operational layer.

-Most Leap integration projects we take on start with a half-day audit of where the firm’s operational layer is doing manual work that could be automated.
-The replacement plan usually stages intake first (highest competitive value), then partner reporting (highest leadership value), then client communication automation (highest experience value), then anything trust-accounting-related (with appropriate care because of the regulatory weight).
+A Leap project usually starts with a half-day audit of where the firm’s operational layer is doing manual work that could be automated.
+The replacement plan stages intake first (highest competitive value), then partner reporting (highest leadership value), then client communication automation (highest experience value), then anything trust-accounting-related (with appropriate care for the regulatory weight).

 Let’s build something